George Gavan Duffy: Barrister and judge

-At the time of his death, Duffy was writing a judgement in favour of Ernie O'Malley in a property case brought before the court of equity by O'Malley's estranged wife Helen Hooker.
-Although Duffy died before he could deliver judgement, Hooker decided not to pursue the case further.
+At the time of his death, Gavan Duffy was writing a judgement in favour of Ernie O'Malley in a property case brought before the court of equity by O'Malley's estranged wife Helen Hooker.
+Although Gavan Duffy died before he could deliver judgement, Hooker decided not to pursue the case further.

 He was a longstanding member of the Catholic organisation An Ríoghacht.

 Death

 George Gavan Duffy died in a nursing home in Leeson Street, Dublin, on 10 June 1951.